EugenMayer/docker-sync/README.md

 ## WAT

 A huge topic under OSX is, how to mount/share code into docker containers, used for development.
-Doing this the classic/native way, leads to huge performance issues - that's why docker-sync has been made
+Doing this the classic/native way leads to huge performance issues - that's why docker-sync has been made (next to the [other alternatives](https://github.com/EugenMayer/docker_sync#other-projects-with-similar-purpose-i-know-of)

 Docker-sync is:
  - able to run on all of those docker-machines and also on **docker for mac**
- - it uses **RSYNC** to sync - so the container performance the same as non shares
+ - it uses **RSYNC** to sync - so the container performance is not influenced at all, see [performance](https://github.com/EugenMayer/docker_sync#performance)
- - a efficient way is used to watch for file changes (fswatch -o)
+ - a efficient way is used to watch for file changes (fswatch -o) - does not eat up you CPU even for 12k+ files

 So beside performance being the first priority, the second is, not forcing you into using a **specific** docker-toolbox solution.
 Use docker-for-mac, dockertoolbox, virtualbox fusion or Paralelles, xhyve or whatever!